 BetMakers put this growth down to the expansion of its Australia-facing platform and also its managed trading services offering, while the group also noted the impact of its purchase of the racing, tote and digital business from Sportech in June 2021.

-Breaking down its performance in H1, revenue from BetMakers’ global betting services arm was 210.3% higher at $18.0m, helped by the launch of an additional two platform and managed services clients
+Breaking down its performance in H1, revenue from BetMakers’ global betting services arm was 210.3% higher at $18.0m, helped by the launch of an additional two platforms and managed services clients.

 Two additional bookmakers have launched since the end of the half, with a further six due to go live by the end of the financial year.

 Global tote revenue for the half amounted to $23.2m, with no comparable figures for the previous year due to BetMakers only acquiring the Sportech business at the very end of its 2021 financial year.

 During the first full half of ownership, BetMakers was able to renew contracts with a host of key racing partners such as Penn National Gaming and Catskill Regional, while it also signed a 10-year extension to a contract with Monmouth Park in New Jersey.
 Other deals included a retail partnership with Caesars Entertainment in New Jersey and a commingling services extension with the Hong Kong Jockey Club.

 Revenue from global racing network activities also increased 27.8% year-on-year to $1.8m.
 After the end of the half, BetMakers signed a 15-year extension to an exclusive fixed-odds betting contract in New Jersey.